To view past editions of The Hill’s 12:30 Report, click here: http://bit.ly/1M1mIfw

 SPONSORED CONTENT – DELTA AIR LINES

-The House and Senate are in.
-President Trump is in transit to Belgium, and Vice President Pence is in Washington, D.C.
+The House voted this morning, the Senate is out, President Trump is in the United Kingdom and Vice President Pence is spending the day in Chicago.

-3 p.m.
-EDT: President Trump and first lady Melania Trump arrive in Belgium.
+1:30 p.m.
+EDT: President Trump and first lady Melania Trump leave England and travel to Scotland.

 WHAT TO WATCH